What are limiting beliefs?

 - I can’t do …as well as other people

-Do you see how these beliefs could have a negative impact on someone’s life or relationships?
-Have you noticed how many of them contain absolutes such as ‘never’ or ‘always’?
-So not only are these beliefs stated as facts, but the use of ‘always’ or ‘never’ suggests that the person has lots of evidence or experience to prove that their belief is true.
+These beliefs can have a negative impact on the life and relationships of the person, for whom these beliefs often feel very real.
+These beliefs are usually stated as facts, and the use of ‘always’ or ‘never’ suggests that the person has lots of evidence or experience to prove to them that their belief is true.

 One way of working on this would be to look specifically at what brings that belief to the surface, there’s usually a particular situation that brings it up.
 We would then look deeper into the belief to find what it’s really about, as beliefs may be about our capabilities or our identity, or something else.
-I usually explore with the client what have been the consequences of them holding this belief.
-What has it, or will it, prevent them from doing or being.
+We can explore the consequences of holding this belief.
+What has it, or will it, prevent us from doing or being.

-Often there is a subconcious reason why people hold on to these beliefs, and it can sometimes be about staying safe.
-For example I worked with a client who believed that she failed at everything.
+Often there is a subconscious reason why people hold on to these beliefs, and it can sometimes be about staying safe.
+For example, a client who believed that she fails at everything.
 The consequence of this was that she didn’t complete things that she started (job applications, training courses, life goals), because she ‘knew’ she would fail, so what was the point in trying.
-Can you see how this behaviour, of not completing things, was both giving her the evidence to back up her belief because she didn’t succeed at anything she started, and it was also keeping her safe because if she didn’t see things through to completion, if she didn’t try, there was never the risk of actually failing?
+This behaviour, not completing things, was both giving her the evidence to back up her belief because she didn’t succeed at anything she started, and it was also keeping her safe because if she didn’t see things through to completion, if she didn’t try, there was never the risk of actually failing.

-Through the coaching process we would work on disputing that evidence, and also creating a new and more empowering belief which would help the client move forward, but not before we also looked at what was being gained by holding on to the limiting belief.
+Coaches work with their clients to challenge that evidence, and to create a new and more empowering belief which can help the client move forward.
+This often involves looking more closely at what is being gained by holding on to the limiting belief, (sometimes called a secondary gain or pay-off).